 Covid-19: repairs and maintenance - Q&A briefing

-(Article last updated on 31 March 2020) Q. What should landlords do about repairs and maintenance during the Government’s Covid-19 restrictions?
+(Article last updated on 21 May 2020) Q. What should landlords do about repairs and maintenance as the Government’s Covid-19 restrictions are eased?

-Q. What should landlords do about repairs and maintenance during the Government’s Covid-19 restrictions?
+Q. What should landlords do about repairs and maintenance as the Government’s Covid-19 restrictions are eased?

-A. MHCLG has published advice confirming that landlords’ repair obligations have not changed.
-Tenants have a right to a decent, warm and safe place to live – and it is in the best interests of both tenants and landlords to ensure that properties are kept in good repair and free from hazards.
+MHCLG has published advice confirming that landlords’ repair obligations have not changed.
+Tenants have a right to a decent, warm and safe place to live - and it is in the best interests of both tenants and landlords to ensure that properties are kept in good repair and free from hazards.
 There is no reason to allow dangerous conditions to persist.
-Where reasonable and safe, and in line with other Government guidance, landlords should make every effort to review and address issues notified by their tenants, and keep records of their efforts.
-Landlords can find further guidance on visiting properties to make repairs in people’s homes, for example by tradespeople carrying out repairs and maintenance.
-Such work can continue, provided that the tradesperson is well and has no symptoms.
-However, it is important to ensure that Public Health England guidelines, including maintaining a 2 metre distance from any household occupants, are followed to ensure everyone’s safety.

-The MHCLG advice clarifies what could be viewed as urgent health and safety issues, explaining that they are those which will affect a tenant’s ability to live safely and maintain their mental and physical health in the property.
-This could include (but is not limited to):
+The MHCLG’s previous advice clarified what could be viewed as urgent health and safety issues, explaining that this could include (but is not limited to):

 - If there is a problem with the fabric of the building, for example the roof is leaking